PIKY-505/OnlyU_2026/README.md

 ## 🚀 Engineering Overview

-**Only U** is a sophisticated Single Page Application (SPA) that pushes the boundaries of web interactivity.
+**Only You** is a sophisticated Single Page Application (SPA) that pushes the boundaries of web interactivity.
 It leverages a hybrid rendering approach, combining the declarative nature of React for UI state with the imperative performance of WebGL for background visual effects.

 The architecture is designed to maintain a consistent **60 FPS** even during complex scene transitions, utilizing off-main-thread logic where possible and optimizing React's reconciliation cycle.